epiphyt/impressum/README.md

 No. _Impressum_ keeps all your data inside your own WordPress install.
 There is no data transmitted to us or a third party service.
 But of cause the '[impressum]' shortcode will be displayed publicly on your website.

+= Is Impressum compatible with the new WP block editor "Gutenberg"? =

+Yes.
+You can continue to use our shortcode with Gutenberg while we spend some time in the lab and play with the idea of Impressum blocks.

 = Who are you folks? =

 We are [Epiphyt](https://epiph.yt/), your friendly neighborhood WordPress plugin shop from southern Germany.